codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Elements-panel-d53e.md

 The different zones of the Elements panel :

-1. The html source panel.
+1. The HTML source panel.
 1. The properties panel, currently open on "Styles" which you will use most of the time.

 ![](.guides/img/elements-panel/final-challenge.png)